awsdocs/amazon-translate-developer-guide/doc_source/API_StartTextTranslationJob.md

 An internal server error occurred\.
 Retry your request\.
 HTTP Status Code: 500

+ **InvalidParameterValueException**
+The value of the parameter is invalid\.
+Review the value of the parameter you are using to correct it, and then retry your operation\.
+HTTP Status Code: 400

  **InvalidRequestException**
  The request that you made is invalid\.
 Check your request to determine why it's invalid and then retry the request\.
 HTTP Status Code: 400